Josh-Mak/Ontario-Statistics-Comparisons-Col-NetSpeeds/README.md

 # Ontario-Statistics-Comparisons-Col-NetSpeeds
 A simple data analysis project looking at the cost of living and internet quality across Ontarian cities.

 **Intro**: I made this project to help me learn working with data using pandas.
-It compares webscraped cost of living data to internet quality/speed data from StatsCan, and graphs the results to see which cities have the best cost of living while still having 50/10 Mbps internet speeds.
+It compares internet quality/speed data from StatsCan to webscraped cost of living data, and graphs the results to see which cities have the best cost of living while still having 50/10 Mbps internet speeds.
 The project uses pandas, Pickle, requests, bs4, and matplotlib.

 **Technical Overview**:
   1. In col_data.py, cost of living data is webscraped using requests and BeautifulSoup, and stored in a dictionary with pickle.